raydelto/react-webpack-redux-starter/README.md

 Personal starter kit for React, Webpack2 and Redux starter kit.
 Nothing is guaranteed to work, nothing is guaranteed to be maintained.

+## What do I Start With?
+By default, this package comes with the following packages:

+1. **react / react-dom**; used for the rendering of the application / definition of components

+2. **redux / react-redux**; used for storing / managing state and connecting it to your react components

+3. **immutable / immutable-prop-types / react-immutable-render-mixin**; used for managing your  data without having to worry about mutations. the additional libraries deal with the changes that immutable brings into the application

+4. **react-router / react-router-redux**; used to manage routing and handle updates to routes. react-router-redux connects this information into your redux state store for easy access.

+5. **material-ui**; hooks for Google's Material UI standard.
+Useful if you don't want to start with zero styling.

+6.  **normalizr / reslect**; used to simplify interactions with "nested" data and redux. see their docs for more information.

+7.  **redux-actions**; used to remove boiler plate code when defining actions and handling those actions; also helps standardize your action definitions.

+8. **i18next / react-i18n**; i18n helpers for react. currently, only setup for dead-simple internationalization.

+## What does the Webpack Config produce?

+With no changes to the application; you can expect the following files when running a build:

+1. **main.*hash*.js / main.*hash*.js.map**; the "meat of the application"; everything that the entry point and it's dependencies include.
+Bundle is of size: 10.8Kb

+2. **vendor.*hash*.js / vendor.*hash*.js.map**; all the files that are included through node_modules.
+These are seperated as they make up the bulk of the application and should not change often.
+Bundle is of size: 595Kb

+4. **x.*hash*.js / x.*hash*.js.map**; a "split" bundle off of main. bundle sizes vary.

+## Scripts
+This package comes with the following scripts to begin:

+1. **npm run start**: Run the webpack-dev-server with hot-reloading.
+Uses src/index.jsx as the entry point.
+Webserver launches at https://localhost:8080.

+2. **npm run build**: Builds the application using minifcation, tree shaking and bundle splitting.
+This would be used to produce your "production build".
+Assets are output to the /build folder

+3. **npm run storybook**: Runs the @kadira/storybook package.
+This lets you see your "stories" and interact with them.
+Useful for rapid prototyping of components.
+Webserver launches at http://localhost:9001.

+4. **npm run stats**: Runs the webpack-bundle-analyzer which starts a local webserver that details the contents of your package bundle.
+Useful in finding "problem" dependencies.
+Webserver launches at http://localhost:8888.

+5. **npm run serve:prod**: Runs the build command and than a simple http-server serving the build folder.
+Used to verify that nothing "wonky" happend during a build and that all assets are properly being copied / packaged.
+Should be run before issuing a PR.
+Webserver launches at http://localhost:8080.

+6. **npm run test**: Runs the karma test suite.
+This will create the /coverage folder with lcov coverage reports.
+Coverage, by default, is only run against src/.

+7. **npm run test:watch**: Same as 6; except test will continue to run.

 ## Dependencies

 | npm package name | Licence      | Explanation                                                                     |